mytechnotalent/Python-For-Kids/README.md

 -> Click [HERE](https://github.com/mytechnotalent/Python-For-Kids/blob/main/Python_For_Kids_01r.pdf) to read the lesson in PDF format. <br>
 -> Click [HERE](https://youtu.be/lBEWy5M4fuI) to watch the video on YouTube.

-PLEASE STANDBY AS THE BOOK AND VIDEOS ARE UNDER DEVELOPMENT FOR THE BELOW LESSONS...

 ## Chapter 9: Basic I/O
 This tutorial will discuss MicroPython basic input and output for the micro:bit.